 The right to a trial by jury is one of the principles guaranteed by the constitution and is a crucial part of our justice system.
 If selected, jurors serve for one trial, which may be a minimum of one or two days.
 Service can vary depending on the type of case and days served may not be consecutive.

-If you received a juror summons, call (772) 462-6982 after 5 p.m. the evening before your scheduled date.
+If you received a summons, and you are not postponed or excused, please call (772) 462-6982 after 5 p.m. the evening before your scheduled date.
 A recorded message will tell you whether you should report.
 If you do not hear a message, or the telephone recording is not in operation, report for jury service on the date and time indicated on your summons.

 You will not be released from jury duty until you have completed one of the following: